kwalczak80/Arduino-Quiz/README.md

   <ul>
     <li>The desktop wireframes showing all the quiz sections can be found <a href="docs/wireframes/arduino-quiz-wireframe-for-desktop-all-sections.pdf">here</a></li>
     <li>The tablet/ipad wireframes showing all the sections can be found <a href="docs/wireframes/arduino-quiz-wireframe-for-tablet-all-sections.pdf">here</a></li>
-    <li>The mobile wireframes showing all the quiz sections found <a href="docs/wireframes/arduino-quiz-wireframe-for-mobile-all-sections.pdf">here</a></li>
+    <li>The mobile wireframes showing all the quiz sections can be found <a href="docs/wireframes/arduino-quiz-wireframe-for-mobile-all-sections.pdf">here</a></li>
   </ul>
 </ul>
 <hr>